Gale Weathers: Scream VI (2023)

-Scream VI picks up around a year later and reveals that Gale has gone back on her word and written a book about the events that took place in Scream (2022).
-As a result, Samantha and Tara Carpenter no longer speak to her.
+Scream VI picks up around a year later and reveals that Gale has gone back on her word and written a book about the events that took place in Scream (2022), causing Samantha and Tara Carpenter to resent her, although Gale is shown to not feel good about doing so.
 A new Ghostface appears in New York City and commits several murders before Gale is then reunited with the Carpenter sisters, the Meeks-Martin twins and fellow Woodsboro survivor Kirby Reed.
-Gale manages to use her investigative skills to locate an abandoned theatre which has been turned into a shrine, memorialising all past Ghostface victims and killers.
+Gale manages to use her investigative skills to locate an abandoned theatre which has been turned into a shrine, memorializing all past Ghostface victims and killers.
 Gale is later seen in her apartment, where she is revealed to have a new boyfriend, who is quickly murdered by Ghostface.
 A chase then ensues, with Gale being attacked and stabbed numerous times.
 Before Ghostface can deliver a final stab, Samantha and Tara arrive with paramedics who are able to tend to Gale, who instructs the girls to tell Sidney Prescott that “he never got her” before passing out.
-The paramedics then reveal Gale has a very weak pulse and is taken to hospital for medical attention.
-Later events reveal Gale has survived her attack.
+The paramedics then reveal Gale has a very weak pulse and is taken to hospital for medical attention, and it is later revealed at the end of the movie that Gale has survived her attack.